neerajwagh/eeg-gcnn/README.md

 ### Notes

+- This repository contains code to load final models and reproduce held-out test set results reported in Table 2 of the ML4H paper.
+All the code required to run an experiment is contained entirely inside the corresponding experiment folder.
 - All experiments were run and results were reported for a fixed seed (42) in the entire pipeline.
 We have not repeated the experiments multiple times using different seeds due to time constraints.
 The seed determines 1) which subjects (out of the total available in the pooled dataset) are held-out for final testing, and 2) which subjects form the 10 train/validation folds within 10-fold cross-validation.
 Therefore, to reproduce reported results _exactly_, you will need to use seed as 42 since this will ensure evaluation is done on the subjects that were not seen during training of the released final models.
 - We encourage you to 1) closely inspect the process flow depicted in Figure 4 to fully understand the evaluation setup, and 2) train new models using different seeds.
 - The EEG-GCNN model definition can be found in EEGGraphConvNet.py in the shallow/deep EEG-GCNN experiment folders.